-We first examine individual level effects on individuals present in the CPS-DER database, which contains individual level administrative earnings records from 1978 to 2016 for the sample of respondents from the CPS ASEC from 1991, 1994, or 1996-2017 that could be linked to a PIK.
+Our baseline analysis uses the CPS-DER database, which contains individual level administrative earnings records from 1978 to 2016 for the sample of respondents from the CPS-ASEC from 1991, 1994, or 1996-2016 that could be linked to a PIK.
 Individuals with a PIK were linked to the NUMIDENT to identify their places of birth, which we in turn assign to counties.
 The ability to follow individual wage and salary earnings over time is a unique advantage of this data source.
 However, there are several limitations.
 First, even pooling the CPS ASEC samples across years, the number of individuals in the relevant cohorts is nonetheless relatively small-our analysis sample contains fewer than 100,000 individuals born between 1928 and 1941.
-Among this sample, 52,000 are male, and only about 10% reside in a county that received a large public plant.
+Among this sample, 52,000 are male, and only about 10% were born in a county that received a large public plant.
 Second, we only observe outcomes for individuals who survive until their CPS year in the 1990s or later.
 However, we find no evidence of selective attrition that may bias our estimates-there is no relationship between county-level public investment and the share of county-level birth cohorts that eventually appear in the CPS-DER file.
-Third, the DER file contains total wage and salary earnings at an annual level, so we cannot differentiate between part-time work and lowwage work.
-We therefore classify individuals as full-time wage workers in a year if their earnings were at least the level one would earn working 2,000 hours at the Federal minimum wage in that year; we then test separately for earnings affects among full-time workers and for effects on the probability of participating in the full-time workforce on the extensive margin.
-We winsorize earnings at the 99th percentile.
+Third, the DER file contains total wage and salary earnings at an annual level, so we cannot differentiate between part-time work and low-wage work.
+We therefore classify individuals as full-time wage workers in a year if their earnings were at least the level one would earn working 2,000 hours at the Federal minimum wage in that year; we then test separately for earnings affects among full-time workers and for effects on the probability of participating in the full-time workforce on the extensive margin.30 Finally, though we observe wage and salary earnings levels in each year 1978-2016, we only observe information on occupation, industry, and place of residence in the year when individuals appear in the CPS-ASEC, which is after 1990 and generally very late in workers' careers.